Kushal2205a/Weir/README.md

 Weir sits between your AI agent and your PostgreSQL database.
-Every destructive query — `DELETE`, `DROP`, `TRUNCATE`, `ALTER DROP COLUMN`, `UPDATE` without `WHERE` — is intercepted, dry-run in a transaction, described in plain English, and held for your approval in a real-time dashboard.
+Every destructive query — `DELETE`, `DROP`, `TRUNCATE`, `ALTER DROP COLUMN`, `UPDATE` without `WHERE` — is intercepted, dry-run in a transaction, described in plain English, and held for your approval in a real-time dashboard

 ---